irrwahn/frelay/README.md

 ## Future features

-Features, that *might* be added in future versions, include:
+Features that *might* be added in future versions include:

 * Multicast and omnicast file transfers
 * Support for MingW builds